Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

 \subsection{Out-of-Sample Forecasting}

-We compute the out-of-sample forecasts discussed in Section 4 with regard to all the asymmetric hierarchical-type factor models, which fit the data better compared to the cDCC model, i.e., “4F-HD DCC-HEAVY'', “FF-HD DCC-HEAVY'',“M-HD DCC-HEAVY'', Realized Beta GARCH, and “Multivariate Realized Beta GARCH''.\\ Starting from the fitting period from January 1962 to December 2016 \((T_e = 660)\), we generate the forecasts by re-estimating the models every year on a rolling window with \(T_e\) monthly observations and then producing a sequence of 1-step-ahead predictions based on the updated parameter estimates.
-We consider the two out-of-sample forecasting periods.\footnote{The results for a full out-of-sample period are available in Appendix B.} The first, characterized by the relatively low volatility of returns, includes the years 2017-2019.
-The second period lasts until the end of 2022, with the volatility at a relatively high level triggered by the COVID pandemic.
+We compute the out-of-sample forecasts discussed in Section 4\footnote{The multi-step ahead forecasts cannot be generated via the hierarchical-type Realized Beta GARCH model of \cite{hansen2014realized}.} with regard to all the asymmetric hierarchical-type factor models, which fit the data better compared to the cDCC model, i.e., “4F-HD DCC-HEAVY'', “FF-HD DCC-HEAVY'',“M-HD DCC-HEAVY'', and Realized Beta GARCH.
+Starting from the fitting period from January 2, 2014, to December 31, 2018 \((T_e = 1274)\), we generate the forecasts by re-estimating the models with \(T_e\) daily observations and then producing a sequence of 1-step-ahead predictions based on the updated parameter estimates.
+We consider the two out-of-sample forecasting periods.
+The first, characterized by the relatively low volatility of returns, includes the period January 2019 - December 2019.
+The second lasts until the end of 2022, with the volatility at a relatively high level triggered by the COVID pandemic.
+In addition, we evaluate the out-of-sample monthly conditional covariance forecasts built upon `HF' daily returns of all the models detailed in Appendix \ref{AppC}.